 Warm up about 1/2 cup black beans with a little bit of homemade or store-bought salsa.
 Use a fork to distribute it on your huevos (you want to avoid getting any extra liquid on your huevos).

-The variations on the concept are endless.
-My favorite Mexican-inspired toppings are pictured here, but others include queso fresco or feta, sour cream or plain Greek yogurt, store bought salsa (just try to minimize the juice so your tortilla doesn’t get soggy), and pinto beans instead of black beans.
+More options: Crumbled queso fresco or feta, sour cream or plain Greek yogurt, store bought salsa (just try to minimize the juice so your tortilla doesn’t get soggy), and pinto beans instead of black beans.
 Put a summer garden spin on it with sautéed zucchini, onions and mild cheese.
 Or hey, try cheddar cheese and ketchup (this big kid will never stop loving ketchup).

 P.s.
 Cookie and Kate is now on Facebook!